 All study participants caught the disease at least once, either from the version of the original that circulated at the beginning of the pandemic, the Omicron variant or both strains.

-Over a period of one year and six months, participants answered three questionnaires about the symptoms they were experiencing.
+Over a period of one year and six months, participants answered three questionnaires regarding the symptoms they were experiencing.
 Symptom options included loss of smell and taste, tiredness and weakness, burnout and exhaustion, and hair loss.

 Conclusion

 The study, which will be presented at the European Congress of Clinical Microbiology in April, concluded that healthcare professionals infected with the original virus were up to 67% more likely to experience symptoms of the long Covid.
-Those infected with Omicron, in turn, had a significantly lower chance of having symptoms after the disease.
+Those infected with Omicron, in turn, had a significantly lower chance of having symptoms following the disease.

 “With Omicron still dominant globally today, our results should provide safety for those who are contracting Covid-19 for the first time, as well as for those who already had the wild-type virus”, points out researcher Carol Strahm, author of the work .